Seed Grant Application Tiers

 Tier 3 applications are for proposals that request up to $25k in direct costs (and optional request for in-kind services) for pilot research.
 These proposals require a defined plan to submit for extramural funding within 12 months of award date, including a draft set of specific aims for that submission.
 We anticipate awarding 2-3 Tier 3 awards per year, depending on the sizes of the requests.

-For an award requesting funding for pilot research, typical budgets will include research-related travel, graduate student research assistance, summer salary (max $10k including benefits), or data acquisition costs.
-Faculty release time is limited to one quarter and should be based on actual replacement cost rather than salary.
+For an award requesting funding for pilot research, typical budgets will include research-related travel, graduate student research assistance, summer salary, or data acquisition costs.
+For affiliates in state-line positions, release time is limited to one quarter and should be based on expected actual replacement cost rather than salary.
 A request for release time requires appointing department approval.
 Indirect (F&A) costs are not allowable.
 A request for working group support can typically cover staff or RA support, travel for outside experts, and costs for meetings and conferences (please check with the Admin staff if your budget will include food or meals, which are admissible expenses only if they are integral to the activities of the working group).
 Indirect (F&A) costs are not allowable.

 For all tiers, the submitting applicant must be a faculty member at any of UW’s campuses, and be a CSDE affiliate.
 The maximum term limit allowed for expenses or resources is 1 year from award date.
 Successful proposals for all tiers will exhibit outstanding scientific merit, innovation, and have a high probability of generating new extramural funding.
 All applications that involve human subjects research may take advantage of just-in-time approval (i.e. human subjects approval can be obtained after the seed grant is awarded).
 Applicants are encouraged to contact the Development Chair (Steve Goodreau) if they want to discuss feasibility/appropriateness in advance of submitting a proposal.